Cainnech of Aghaboe: Early life

 In early Christian Ireland the druid tradition collapsed, with the spread of the new faith.
 The study of Latin and Christian theology flourished in monasteries.

 Cainnech spent his early years watching his chieftain's flocks.
 In 543 Cainnech became a pupil at Finnian's monastic school at Clonard.
 During the sixth century, some of the most significant names in the history of Irish Christianity studied at the Clonard monastery.
 Twelve students who studied under Finnian of Clonard became known as the Twelve Apostles of Ireland, Cainnech was one of these.
 It was at Clonard that Cainnech became a friend and companion of Colmcille (Columba).

 In 544 he studied under Mobhí Clárainech at the school of Glasnevin, with Kieran of Clonmacnoise and Comgall of Bangor.
 When plague scattered that community, he went to Cadoc's monastery of Llancarfan in Glamorganshire in Wales, where he was ordained a priest in 545.

 He left for Rome to obtain the blessing of the reigning pontiff.
-In 550 he had returned to Glengiven, where he converted his foster-brother, Geal-Breagach, who afterwards assisted him in founding Drumachose, in nearby Limavady.
+In 550 he returned to Glengiven, where he converted his foster brother, Geal-Breagach, who afterwards assisted him in founding Drumachose, in nearby Limavady.